Danaus chrysippus: Prepupal and pupal stages

 Before pupation, the caterpillar will become motionless and cease feeding.
-Its color shifts slightly from gray to brown, and it may lose a small amount of body mass.
+Its colour shifts slightly from gray to brown, and it may lose a small amount of body mass.
 The prepupal stage lasts 1–3 days depending on temperature.
-The pupal stage lasts 9–15 days depending on temperature, and the pupa changes color over this period from a pale green to dark brown.
+The pupal stage lasts 9–15 days depending on temperature, and the pupa changes colour over this period from a pale green to dark brown.
 Pupae are about 17 mm tall and 8 mm wide.

 Adult

 Male and female D. chrysippus butterflies look very similar and are also similar in size.
 Adult butterflies typically have a wingspan of 75 mm.
 The bodies of adult plain tigers are about 23 mm long, and their antennae are about 12 mm long.
 Depending on temperature, males live about 10–15 days and females live about 7–12 days.